Rashmi-RR/Pose-estimation-/README.md

 Prerequisites:

-    To create a Python code that captures real-time video, detects body pose using a pose estimation model, and displays a message when the right leg forms a 180-degree angle, you can use libraries like OpenCV for video capture and MediaPipe for pose estimation.
+    To create a Python code that captures real-time video, detects body pose using a pose estimation model displays a message when the right leg forms a 180-degree angle, you can use libraries like OpenCV for video capture and MediaPipe for pose estimation.

 Install the libraries: